-The installation activities for the project are expected to take between 12 and 18 months, while completion is scheduled for the end of 2018 and commissioning is expected in the first quarter of 2019.
+The installation activities for the project are expected to take between 12 and 18 months.
+Completion is scheduled for the end of 2018, and commissioning is expected in the first quarter of 2019.

 Lincoln Gap plant make-up

-The windfarm will be installed with 59 Senvion 3.6M140 Eco Blade Control (EBC) turbines in two phases.
-The first phase will include the installation of 35 turbines, which will deliver 126MW of power, while the second phase will install 24 turbines that will deliver 86MW.
+The wind farm will be installed with 59 Senvion 3.6M140 Eco Blade Control (EBC) turbines in two phases.
+The first phase will include the installation of 35 turbines, which will deliver 126MW of power, while the second phase will install 24 turbines, which will deliver 86MW.

 Power transmission and off-take agreements

 Nexif Energy signed a transmission connection agreement with ElectraNet in September 2016.
-The generated power will be transmitted to a 275kV grid line located south of the Lincoln Gap Windfarm, as per the agreement.
+The generated power will be transmitted to a 275kV grid line located south of the Lincoln Gap Windfarm, according to the agreement.